DinVision/QuickLaunch/README.md

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/ioM-3ewWOJ0/0.jpg)](http://www.youtube.com/watch?v=ioM-3ewWOJ0 "Quick Launch Toolbar Demo")

+<b>Soring and Naming the Shortcuts:</B>
+For easy sorting, name the Shortcuts with 3 digit numeric prefix as example below.
+"100 Paint"
+"200 Notepad"
+"300 Excel"
+Then, if you need to insert new shortcuts in-between, use the in-between numeric prefix such as:
+"150 Outlook"
+The 3-digit numeric prefix is automatically hidden in the Shortcut ToolTip.

 <b>Customization:</B>
 The Toolbar can be customized by modifying the values in the "ini" file as shown in the Demo video.